WalterSmuts/generic_singleton/README.md

 ### Current limitations:
 - Each thread has a different map.
 I may add `get_or_init_local` and `get_or_init_global` if I can figure out how to implement concurrent access and the required trait bound to make it safe.
 - There is only one map(per thread).
-Mutliple uses of `get_or_init` on the same type will return the __SAME__ singleton.
-Perhaps even accross crate boundaries.
+Multiple uses of `get_or_init` on the same type will return the __SAME__ singleton.
+Perhaps even across crate boundaries.
 I might be able to limit it by providing a macro that salts the key in `AnyMap` with a context about which function it's being called from.